OperationSpark/Playing-With-Objects/README.md

 3 - Clear the inputs
 -------------------
-Fill out the `clearForm` function.
+Fill out the `clearInputs` function.
 Once we have all the information that we need from the inputs we need to clear them so that we can add another person to our list.